gabrielflorit/typewriter-js/README.md

 	duration: 1000 // milliseconds until all characters have been typed });
 ```
-NOTE 1: if both `delay` and `duration` are present, delay takes priority.
-NOTE 2: At the moment you won't be able to type faster than your device's refresh rate.
-So `duration` is sort of broken.

-You can also untype text, it works exactly like `type`:
+You can also untype text.
+It works exactly like `type`:

 ``` javascript
 typewriter.untype('.typewriter', {
   duration: 1000
 });
 ```

+NOTE 1: If both `delay` and `duration` are present, `delay` takes priority.

+NOTE 2: At the moment you won't be able to type faster than your device's refresh rate.
+So `duration` is sort of broken.

 ## License